"What to do in Florence - Luckily, Florence is not as big and spread out like other Italian cruise port cities"

 Although once in the past full of butcher shops, it is now famous for its windows full of gold jewellery in all shapes and sizes.

-Read more about this bridge in our article on Ponte Vecchio bridge!
+Read more about this bridge in our article on Ponte Vecchio bridge and pick to take part in one of these tours/shore excursions that will surely take you over this bridge:

 This gallery is one of the oldest (since 1765!) and most famous museums of the Western World.
 The crown jewel of Italy’s museums.

-With 7,000 visitors a day (!) this place gets pretty crowded and you don’t want to spend half the day standing in line you should have been in yesterday evening.
-Remember, put it on the list of things to see next time!
+With 7,000 visitors a day (!) this place gets pretty crowded and you don’t want to spend half the day standing in line: that is why the only option to visit is to buy the tickets way ahead, online, and do a quick tour.
+I have done some research for the best options:

 This piazza is easy to find, as it is right in front of the Uffizi Gallery!